terraframe/common-geo-registry-specification/1.0/geospatial-widget-interface/README.md

     String[] PARCELABLE_KEY_MAPBOX_STYLES};  // Mapbox Styles (https://www.mapbox.com/mapbox-gl-js/style-spec/)
 ```

-The `MapActivity` should allow selection of a geospatial feature and post it as a result.
+The `MapActivity` should allow selection of a geospatial feature and post it back as a result.
 The geospatial feature SHOULD be in `GeoJSON` format.

 Example usage: